 First, you need to strengthen your foundation by establishing brand standards from the beginning and creating a content style guide that outlines your brand’s voice and how you create content.

 Your next step is conducting market research to better understand your audience and create content that’s most relevant to them.
 This content will be shared across a variety of platforms to send traffic back to your website and capture leads for your business.

 Finally, you’ll want to provide the best service possible to your customers so they enjoy working with you and will refer new business to you.
 If you’re gaining customers through free word of mouth, you become even less dependent on outreach and outbound marketing.

 How much customer acquisition costs will vary depending on your unique business.
-Customers for big-ticket items like cars or specialized services like IT security will take longer and more money to convert than someone looking for a product like a new pair of sneakers.
+Customers for big-ticket items like cars or specialized services like IT security will take longer and cost more to convert than someone looking for a product like a new pair of sneakers which is much easier to convert and more cost-effective.
 Of course, it’s important to understand your customer acquisition costs in order to make the most of your marketing spend.